 The European Union is conducting a major revamp of its climate and energy legislation to make the EU “Fit for 55” – its new 55 percent greenhouse gas reduction target for 2030.
 The European Commission presented its package of proposals in July 2021, unloading hundreds of pages on the public, which member states and the European Parliament will fight over in the coming months, if not years.
 The factsheet Covering the EU’s “Fit for 55” package of climate and energy laws provides first expert contacts to help kickstart your coverage.

 Clean Energy Wire is regularly hosting online events on European energy transition issues.
 Join for free and get inside views and best practices from policymakers, industry representatives, researchers or journalists.
 The events provide input on hot topics like hydrogen, the carbon border tax or climate target negotiations.
 Find more info on our next (and past) events here.

 Who sets the targets?
 Expert Q&A on European energy and climate policy - Energy targets and climate policies in European countries have never been set at national level only.
 On a continent where small states share multiple borders, their energy systems are becoming increasingly interlinked, and thus national actions (or the lack thereof) have implications well beyond country borders.
 However, it can be difficult to understand the complicated interplay of decision-making among countries on the continent.
 Clean Energy Wire has asked experts to explain the key elements of European climate and energy policy for this Q&A – a well of information and interview contacts for journalists' research.

-Emission reduction panacea or recipe for trade war?
-The EU's carbon border tax debate - The European Union is inching towards introducing a carbon border tax, an instrument that has been hailed as a stimulus for climate action but also branded as a way to spark new trade disputes between the bloc and its trading partners.
+The EU’s Carbon Border Tax — panacea or recipe for trade war? - The European Union is inching towards introducing a carbon border tax, an instrument that has been hailed as a stimulus for climate action but also branded as a way to spark new trade disputes between the bloc and its trading partners.
 This factsheet explains the design options for a European carbon border levy, outlines the potential problems associated with this instrument and sums up the opinion of the stakeholders in and beyond Europe.